 Customized K Money Mastery Bonuses

 Note: Bonuses are subject to be taken down at any time.

-Personally, it doesn't matter which course you take.
+Personally, it doesn't matter to me which course you take.
 My goal is to write the best and most honest review of courses.

-I'm glad you're taking action towards your online marketing/self publishing goal whether you buy KMM or another course.
+I'm glad you're taking action towards your creating a Kindle business whether you buy KMM or another course.